 The Buddha’s biography goes on for pages about deep philosophical concepts on the self, suffering, and reality, showing that the means of his liberation was of the utmost importance.
 By contrast, as noted above, Journey to the West leaves little space for Wukong’s method of immortality.
 In fact, the hard won moment that he breaks free of Yama’s grasp is not even mentioned in the novel!
 So the author-compiler no doubt felt Monkey’s subsequent adventures were far more important.
 This is understandable considering that, in material as far back as the Song dynasty, Monkey is already an ancient immortal at the beginning of the story.

-Fig. 10 – Siddhartha achieves enlightenment and becomes the Buddha (larger version).
+Fig. 11 – Siddhartha achieves enlightenment and becomes the Buddha (larger version).
 Artist unknown.
-Fig. 11 – Wukong achieves immortality (larger version).
-By the author.
+Fig. 12 – Wukong achieves immortality (larger version).
+Photomanipulation by the author.

-Despite the particulars of their stories being different, the Monkey King and the historical Buddha share five similarities.
-First, they experience a supernatural birth, both splitting open their mater in the same fashion as ancient Chinese sage-kings.
+Despite the particulars of their stories being different, the Monkey King and the historical Buddha share six similarities.
+First, they experience a supernatural birth, both splitting open their mother in the same fashion as ancient Chinese sage-kings.
 Siddhartha emerges from the side of Queen Maya and Wukong forms from a stone egg birthed by a split rock.
-Second, they spend early years as royalty.
+Second, they produce a radiant splendor upon their birth.
+Siddhartha’s body shines “in every direction”, while beams shoot from Sun’s eyes as he bows to the “four quarters”.
+Third, they spend early years as royalty.
 The prince is born into the royal Shakya clan and Monkey achieves kinghood through a test of bravery.
-Third, they feel a sense of shock upon realizing the impermanence of life.
+Fourth, they feel a sense of shock upon realizing the impermanence of life.
 Siddhartha is exposed to the evils of old age, sickness, and death via the “four signs” initiated by heaven.
 Wukong instead comprehends the fearsome hand of Yama through his observation of time.
-Fourth, they set out on a quest to find a means of escaping old age and death.
+Fifth, they set out on a quest to find a means of escaping old age and death.
 The prince travels the land studying meditation and pondering concepts of the body, the mind, the soul, and selfhood.
-Monkey searches the world for over a decade before he is taken in by the Buddho-Daoist sage Subhuti.
-Fifth, they achieve their goal through spiritual practices.
+Monkey searches the world for over a decade before he is taken in by the Buddho-Daoist sage Subodhi.
+Sixth, they achieve their goal through spiritual practices.
 Siddhartha defeats Mara and achieves perfect enlightenment via intense meditation.
 Wukong breaks free from Yama/Mara and achieves immortality via Daoist elixir arts.
+And since the AC borrowed from the life of the Sixth Chan patriarch Huineng, he likely modeled the Monkey King’s early life on the Buddha to make his story more familiar.

 1) See Cook and Luo (2017) chapter five for more examples of split-births.